-The review has worked extensively with patient groups including Age UK, Healthwatch England and Kidney Care UK to ensure the needs of patients are at the forefront of proposals.
+The review worked extensively with patient groups including Age UK, Healthwatch England and Kidney Care UK to ensure the needs of patients were at the forefront of proposals.
 It also engaged widely with transport and healthcare providers, commissioners and other stakeholders.
 The review report sets out a new national framework for non-emergency patient transport services to support them in becoming consistently responsive, fair and sustainable.
-Core standards and a new service specification are due to be published by NHS England and NHS Improvement in December 2022.
+Core standards and a new service specification were published by NHS England and NHS Improvement in December 2022.

 From July 2022, Surrey Heartlands and partner organisations became an Integrated Care System (ICS), coming together to shape and design services for those who use NEPTS transport.
 This includes families of users, carers and colleagues who book and manage services to ensure our Surrey offer meets the growing and changing demands placed upon it.

-Bringing ICS stakeholders together to design NEPTS services will enable us to:
+Bringing ICS stakeholders together to design NEPTS services enabled us to: